Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Autumn

 \subsection{A New Design}

-In Autumn, we rethink the data organization in LSM-tree and propose a new merge policy, \policy.
+In Autumn, we rethink the data organization of LSM-trees and propose a new merge policy, \policy.
 We aim to fundamentally improve the worst-cast point and range read complexity while keeping high write performance.
-When bloom filters are applied, prior study has improved point reads efficiency by tuning the bloom filter memory budget at each level to minimize the worst-case false positive rate~\cite{dayan2017monkey}.
+When bloom filters are applied, prior studies have improved point reads efficiency by tuning the bloom filter memory budget at each level to minimize the worst-case false positive rate~\cite{dayan2017monkey}.
 In addition, a large number of works have aimed to reduce write amplification~\cite{dayan2019log, yao2020matrixkv, lu2017wisckey}.
 However, optimizing the cost for point and range reads remains to be a challenge.
-Our design is focused on optimizing for both range queries, and also for point queries when with and without bloom filters, while offering high throughput for updates.
+Our design is focused on optimizing for both range queries, and also for point queries, with and without bloom filters, while offering high throughput for updates.
 Our main intuition is that to improve range query efficiency, we need to decrease the number of levels more aggressively as the database size grows.
-In addition, to make sure the design is scalable, the write amplification needs to have sub-linear complexity as a function of $N$.
+In addition, to make sure the design is scalable, write amplification needs to have sub-linear complexity as a function of $N$.

-\smartparagraph{Garnering High-Level Design.} Instead of exponentially incrementing each level's capacity with the constant factor $T$, \policy flattens the LSM-tree by only fixing the capacity ratio difference between the last level $L$ and level $L-1$ to a constant factor $k$ and increasing the ratio difference between smaller levels with a scaling factor $c$ (in between 0.5 and 1), as shown in Equation~\ref{eq:new ratio diff}.
+\smartparagraph{Garnering High-Level Design.} Instead of exponentially incrementing each level's capacity with the constant factor $T$, \policy flattens the LSM-tree by only fixing the capacity ratio difference between the last level $L$ and level $L-1$ to a constant factor $T$ and increasing the ratio difference between lower levels with a scaling factor $c$ where $c$ is less than 1, as shown in Equation~\ref{eq:new ratio diff}.
+The reason why we set $c<1$ will be apparent when analyzing write amplification in which the sum of write amplifications among different levels form a geometric sequence such that the compaction cost at the small levels dominate.
 In essence, the capacity ratio difference between two adjacent layers dynamically changes when more data are stored.

 The capacity at level $i$ follows Equation~\ref{eq:new capacity}.
 Once data stored in level $i$ reaches its capacity, files from level $i$ will be merged into level $i+1$.
-As a result, when the data storage grows, the smaller levels will have a larger capacity compared to the traditional data organization.
+As a result, when the data storage grows, the lower levels will have a larger capacity compared to the traditional data organization.